TCP-Lab/x.FASTQ/test/README.md

-# `getfastq.sh` test TARGETS
+# `x.FASTQ/test` folder

+## `GSE22068` series

+The `GSE22068_wgets.sh` file can be used as a suitable `TARGETS` argument to test the `getfastq.sh` module.

-The two links in this folder point to a couple of samples from the miRNA-Seq study *Expanding the MicroRNA Targeting Code: A Novel Type of Site with Centered Pairing* by Shin C. *et al.*
+The two links provided in this file point to a couple of samples from the 2010 miRNA-Seq study *Expanding the MicroRNA Targeting Code: A Novel Type of Site with Centered Pairing* by Shin C. *et al.*
+(PMID: 20620952, DOI: 10.1016/j.molcel.2010.06.005)

 * __GEO IDs__: series `GSE22068` --> samples [`GSM548640`, `GSM548634`]
     https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE22068